Last updated on April 2, 2020

 Q: Can the application fee be waived due to the current Covid-19 situation?

-A: The one-time application fee of EUR 30 cannot be waived, but you will only need to pay it once in an application period, regardless of how many programs you are applying to (up to five).
+A: The one-time application fee of EUR 30 cannot be waived, but you will only need to pay it once in an application period, even if you are applying to both programs.
 For more information, please check this page.

 3. Visa-related issues

-Q: I have concerns about how student visa applications will be affected.
+Q: I have concerns about how student visa applications will be affected by the current situation.
 What should I do?

 A: We understand that visa application timelines may be affected, and we are liaising with and following updates and recommendations from the Austrian authorities.
-In addition, we suggest that you check with the local Austrian embassy or consulate.
+In addition, we suggest that you check with the Austrian embassy or consulate in your home country.
 Currently all Austrian representations abroad have closed due to the entry ban into Austria.
 For now, please make sure to follow social-distancing advice and do not take any risks for the sake of visa applications or other administrative requirements.
 There is ample time for you to collect and legalize all necessary documentation and submit your visa or residence permit application.